PROMPT

 To check if all responses were computed successfully, check if any values in the resulting column are null.

-SELECT count(*) FROM my_db.movies WHERE response IS NULL AND "text" IS NOT NULL;
+WHERE response IS NULL AND overview IS NOT NULL;

-Missing values can be filled in like this:
+Missing values can be filled in with a separate query:

-UPDATE my_db.movies SET response = prompt("text") WHERE response IS NULL AND "text" IS NOT NULL;
+WHERE response IS NULL AND overview IS NOT NULL;

 Notes

-These capabilities are provided by MotherDuck's integration with OpenAI and inputs to the prompt function will be processed by OpenAI.
+These capabilities are provided by MotherDuck's integration with OpenAI.
+Inputs to the prompt function will be processed by OpenAI.

 For availability and usage limits, see MotherDuck's Pricing Model.
-If higher usage limits are needed, please reach out directly to Slack support channel or support@motherduck.com.
+If higher usage limits are needed, please reach out directly to the Slack support channel or email support@motherduck.com.